 2 tablespoons of olive oil or vegetable oil to cook brown the chicken

 Place a pot on medium heat and add some olive oil or cooking oil to the pan.
 Then add the seasoned chicken to brown on both sides.
 About 4 minutes on each side.
 Then add the carrots, celery, tarragon, thyme or oregano, beans, white wine, bay leaf, chicken broth and bread crumbs.
-Stir until all ingredients are mixed, cover the pot and cook for 35-40 minutes or until the chicken is cooked. **Add the tomato and bacon to the pot after 25 minutes.**
+Stir until all ingredients are mixed, cover the pot and cook for 35-40 minutes or until the chicken is cooked. **Add the tomato to the pot after 25 minutes. **

 While the chicken is cooking, in a pan cook the bacon.
 Make sure to have a plate with paper towels ready to place the cooked bacon on to absorb any excess fat.
+When cool, cut into small pieces and mix in with the chicken.

 Can be served with a piece of toasted french baguette or Udi’s Gluten free baguette.
 If you’re in the mood for a drink, pair it with Boston Beer Angry Orchard, it’s low in alcohol and is Gluten-free!!!